sebbekarlsson/issueline/README.md

 > It is recommended __not__ to gitignore the `.issueline` directory, it is very
 > neat to keep track on it using git.

+## Installing
+> To install `issueline`, clone down the repository and run:

+    $ python setup.py install

+> On some operating systems / platforms, you might have to use `sudo`.